 - Express how much you care.
-Explain that the reason you’re talking and asking questions is because you want her to be healthy and happy.
+Explain that the reason you’re talking and asking questions is because you want them to be healthy, safe and happy.

-- Let your child know you value his honesty and are willing to listen without making judgments.
+- Let your child know you value their honesty and are willing to listen without judgment.

 - Ask open-ended questions.
 These are questions that elicit more than just “yes” or “no.”

-- Let your child know you hear her.
-Reflect back on what you’re hearing by rephrasing and asking for input — “Did I get everything? — or with nonverbal cues like nodding and smiling.
+- Let them know you’re listening.
+Reflect back what you’re hearing by rephrasing and asking for input — “Did I get everything? — or with nonverbal cues like nodding and smiling.

 - Offer empathy and compassion.
 Demonstrate understanding and show your child you get it.

-- Clearly state any evidence you’ve found.
-Example: “You’re not showering, your grades have dropped, and I found empty beer cans in your car.”
+- Clearly state any evidence you’ve found, e.g., “Your grades have dropped, and I found empty beer cans in your car.”

-- Give lots of praise and positive feedback.
-Teens and young need to know you can still see beyond the things they’ve done wrong.
-Find the positives in a situation, no matter how hard it may seem.
+- Give lots of praise and positive feedback, e.g., “I’ve noticed what a good friend and role model you are.”
+Teens and young adults need to know you can still see beyond the things they’ve done wrong.

-- Remind your child of your support.
-Reassure her that you can always be counted on for support and that she can confide in or seek advice from you whenever it’s needed.
+- Reassure that you can always be counted on for support and that your child can confide in you whenever needed.

-- Show your love.
-Physical connection is important.
-Put a hand on your child’s shoulder or give him a hug when it feels right.
+- Physical connection is important.
+Put a hand on your child’s shoulder or give a hug when it feels right.

-- Be aware that your child could be hiding his true feelings out of fear, embarrassment, or something else.
-Be careful to not just take what he says at face value.
+- Be aware that your child could be hiding their true feelings out of fear, embarrassment, or something else.

 - Listen between the words.
-Pay attention to body language, facial expressions and difficulty finding the right words to use.
+Pay attention to body language, facial expressions and your child’s difficulty in finding the right words to use.

 - Thank your child for talking with you.
 Even if the conversation didn’t go exactly as planned, your gratitude will make your child feel good and shows it was important to you.

-It can be difficult to get past a flat-out denial of drug or alcohol use from your son or daughter.
+It can be difficult to get past a flat-out denial of substance use.
 Some kids can’t bear to take responsibility for their behavior and want to look good at all costs.

 - Focus on the behavior and why it worries you.
-Don’t make it sound like you think your child is a bad person because he has tried drugs or alcohol.
-If you’re child is preoccupied with framing the discussion around trust, keep emphasizing your concerns for her health and safety.
+Don’t make it sound like you think your child is a bad person because they tried substances.

 - Insist on the value of truth telling.
-Explain that people trust you more when you are honest; that honesty is a highly-respected trait that requires courage and independent thought; and usually liars get caught in their lies.
+Explain that people trust you more when you are honest.

-- Think beforehand about how you could verify her claims and bring them up – for example, if your daughter says she spent the day at a friend’s house, tell her you may need to call her friend’s mom to check on the story.
+- Think about how you could verify any questionable claims — for example, if your child says they spent the day at a friend’s house, tell them you may need to call the friend’s parents to check on the story.

-- If you have objective proof that your teen or young adult is lying, bring it up — but try not to make it a triumph or contest.
-It’s not about winning the argument or proving he or she lied to you, it’s about keeping your child safe.
+- If you have objective proof that your child is lying, bring it up — but try not to make it a triumph.
+It’s not about proving they lied to you, it’s about keeping your child safe.

-- Try to find out why he lied instead of going straight to reprimanding him for it.
-Keep talking and let your child know that you will get to the truth no matter how many conversations it takes and that you will do everything available to keep him/her safe and away from drugs.
+- Try to find out why they lied instead of going straight to reprimanding them for it.
+Keep talking and let your child know that you will get to the truth and do what it takes to keep them safe.

 - Consider granting immunity.
 Some young people get caught in a web of lies and can’t get out.
 You can sometimes help by offering a chance to clear the record.
-Tell her that if she tells the truth there will be no immediate consequences but she’ll have to conduct herself differently in the future.
-And if she doesn’t, she’ll be held accountable.
+Allow an opportunity to tell the truth free from any immediate consequences.

 Have you succeeded in having a productive conversation?
 Give yourself a well-deserved pat on the back, but don’t stop there.
-Keep talking and keep the dialogue open.
+Keep the dialogue open.

-- Review your goals to see which ones were met (and if they were met effectively) and which will be saved for a later date.
+- Review the goals you had for your initial conversation.
+Which ones were met and which will be saved for a later date?

 - Reflect on what went right and what went wrong during each conversation so that you can make improvements for next time.

-- Make a list and tackle any follow-up items (ex: understanding more about your child’s anxiety and finding ways to help her.)
+- Make a list and tackle any follow-up items (e.g., understanding more about your child’s anxiety and finding ways to help them).